 Following the government’s announcement and to protect the public and staff, the following Council facilities are closed to the public until further notice:

 - the One Stop Shop service in Hoddesdon and Waltham Cross

 - the Spotlight Theatre

-There are three simple actions we must all do to keep on protecting each other.
+There are simple actions we can all take to keep on protecting each other.

 - Wash hands - keep washing your hands regularly

 - Cover face - wear a face covering in enclosed spaces